samhwang/trpc-example/with-trpc/README.md

-# Fullstack App Without tRPC
+# Fullstack App With tRPC

 ## Quickstart